stephaniejue/100-days-of-code/log.md

 **Thoughts** This week we got a ton done on the apartments app.
 I've been so busy I forgot to log.
 Some of the major things I implemented are the waitlist functionality, user roles, media share buttons, and cause tags.
 Along with that I created tests for each and helped in resolving testing issues.
 The app is looking great!
 Finishing up next week before demo night.

 **Link(s) to work**: [VolunteerUP Github](https://github.com/stephaniejue/VolunteerUP)

+### Day 26: Saturday, January 28, 2017

+**Today's Progress**: RuboCop and Dotenv on Apartments App

+**Thoughts** Today I played around with two new gems: RuboCop and dotenv.
+I implemented rubo cop and started working through the offenses.
+Glad I got it working and it seems to be a pretty good system once you get up and running.
+I also FINALLY installed dotenv which has solved all my issues with S3 in dev.
+Glad I got experience.
+I rolled them out on Apartments app first, but will probably work on putting them in our VolunteerUP.

+**Link(s) to work**: [Apartments App Github](https://github.com/stephaniejue/apartments_app)